eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 ---------------
-The debug partition is a useful queue created to test your Slurm job script, it does not have any performance capabilities but its nodes have the same environment as the long jobs partition.
+The debug partition is a useful queue created to test your Slurm job script, it does not have any performance capabilities but its nodes have the same environment as the longjobs partition.

 To use this partition you only need to specify it in your batch script like
 this: